wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Calculate the prices you charge so that you cover all costs to provide the service, including all recurring expenses
+-   Calculate the prices you charge so that you cover all costs to provide the service, including all recurring expenses

--   •Examine the prices of your competitors.
+-   Examine the prices of your competitors.

--   •Evaluate what your customers are willing and able to pay for your services, and make sure your prices correspond with these
+-   Evaluate what your customers are willing and able to pay for your services, and make sure your prices correspond with these